python-control/python-control/doc/config.rst

      * 'eval' : system specific, loadable representation
      * 'latex' : latex representation of the object

+.. py:data:: iosys.repr_show_count
+   :type: bool
+   :value: True

+   If `True`, show the input, output, and state count when using `iosys_repr()` and the 'eval' format.
+Otherwise, the input, output, and state values are repressed from the output unless non-generic signal names are present.

 .. py:data:: xferfcn.display_format
    :type: str
    :value: 'poly'